falkr/ttm4175/pages/unit-net1/preparation.md

 ## More about IP Addresses

 Focusing on IP addresses, and to prepare for the lecture's quiz, you need to **read from section 1.1 to 1.2.1 of the book (from page 32 to page 41)**.
-If you already read the first chapter you can check the additional materials below.
+If you already read the first chapter, you can check the additional material below.

-:tip: This will also be included in the RAT, don't ignore it!
+:tip: Material from the book will also be included in the RAT, don't ignore it!

 # Optional Material: Routing, Subnets, and More